CodingCat12/make-a-lisp/README.md

-# Make a Lisp
+# Not a Lisp

 ## Overview

-**Make a Lisp** is a lightweight Lisp interpreter implemented in Rust, focusing on functional purity and extensibility.
+**Not a Lisp**, or NLP for short, is a lightweight *not* Lisp interpreter implemented in Rust, focusing on functional purity and extensibility.

+### Why the name

+I originally called this project "A Lisp" and had Lisp-like syntax.
+But then I realized Lisp kinda sucks, because of dynamic typing, inconsistent syntax, and other small problems.
+So this is a sort of modern version of Lisp, but not actually a Lisp.

 ## Current Status

-As of now, Make a Lisp is in the early stages of development.
+As of now, Not a Lisp is in the early stages of development.
 The core features implemented thus far include:
 - Support for basic arithmetic operations.
 - Logical operations using `And` and `Or` constructs.
 - Control flow through conditional constructs (`If` and `IfElse`).